Classical and Quantum Mechanics via Lie algebras: Description levels

 The relations between the different description levels are discussed in Section \ref{s.model}.
 Apart from descriptions on these clear-cut levels, there are also various hybrid descriptions, where some part of a system is described on a more detailed level than the remaining parts, or where, as for stirred chemical reactions, the fields are considered to be spatially homogeneous and only the time-dependence matters.

-In global equilibrium, all thermal variables are constant throughout the system, except at phase boundaries, where the extensive variables may exhibit jumps and only the intensive variables remain constant.
-This is sometimes referred to as the zeroth law of thermodynamics and characterizes global equilibrium; it allows one to measure intensive variables (like temperature) by bringing a calibrated instrument that is sensitive to this variable (for temperature a thermometer) into equilibrium with the system to be measured.
-For local or microlocal equilibrium, the same intuition applies, but with fields in place of variables.
-Then extensive variables are densities represented by distributions that can be meaningfully integrated over bounded regions, whereas intensive variables are nonsingular fields (e.g., pressure) whose integrals are physically irrelevant.
+What was said at the beginning of Section \ref{s.cons} about measuring intensive variables like temperature applies in principle also in local or microlocal equilibrium, but with fields in place of variables.
+The extensive variables are now densities represented by distributions that can be meaningfully integrated over bounded regions (the domains of contact with a measuring instrument), whereas intensive variables are nonsingular fields (e.g., pressure) whose integrals denote -- after divistion by the size of the domain of contact with an instrument -- a local mean value of the fields.